EPCCed/APT-CPP/lectures/loops-containers/README.md

 ---
 # Implementing your own iterator

-To define your own iterator, you need to create a class with several operator overloads (exactly which ones depends on the category of iterator you need).
+To define your own iterator, you need to create a type with several operator overloads (exactly which ones depends on the category of iterator you need).
+Basics are:

--   derefence operator (`*it`) - you have to be able to get a value (either to read or write)
+-   dereference operator (`*it`) - you have to be able to get a value (either to read or write)

 -   pre-increment (`++it`) - you have to be able to go to the next